-An appraisal is required for various situations including: purchasing, re-financing or selling a property, estate planning, marital arrangements and agreements, or BC Assessment appeals, etc. An appraisal may be relied on by lenders (banks), lawyers, accountants, corporations, courts, tax officials, realtor’s, property managers, insurance brokers and underwriters as well as any other professional who requires an impartial and independent opinion.
+An appraisal is required for various situations including: purchasing, re-financing or selling a property, estate planning, marital arrangements and agreements, or Assessment appeals, etc. An appraisal may be relied on by lenders (banks), lawyers, accountants, corporations, courts, tax officials, realtor’s, property managers, insurance brokers and underwriters as well as any other professional who requires an impartial and independent opinion.

 The firm subscribes to daily market information provided by the Victoria and Vancouver Island Real Estate Boards.
 Additionally, we maintain on-line access to all Land Titles Offices in the Province and subscribe to assessment and sales data through the B.C.
 Assessment Authority.

 All reports are prepared in conformity with the Canadian Uniform Standards of Professional Appraisal Practice.
 All appraisers on staff are members of the Appraisal Institute of Canada and subscribe to the Code of Professional Ethics and the Standards of Professional Practice for members of the Institute.